Pontoon construction now complete

 - 2011 - Begin and complete casting basin facility construction.

-The project is funded through the following sources:
+The project was funded through the following sources:

 With the passage of ESHB 2211 in the 2009 legislative session, WSDOT has been authorized to collect tolls on the SR 520 floating bridge since 2011.